SamuelT12321/myreads/README.md

 there are two pages in this app.<br /> npm will start the app at http://localhost:3000/ as home page<br />
 for search book page `/search`<br />

+### License
+myreads is Copyright ©2020 Samuel tam. terms specified in the <a href="https://github.com/SamuelT12321/myreads/blob/master/LICENSE.txt">LICENSE</a> file.